Parallel programs for autocorrelation problems (PAAP)

-More than 2.5 billion gigabytes of digital data is generated every day, according to a report by IBM in 2012[i].
+According to IBM, more than 2.5 billion gigabytes of digital data is generated every day.
 This includes emails, text messages, voice and video data and other types of digital information.
-Keeping this information secure not only costs companies and governments billions every year, it also relies on talent, determination and supercomputers.
+Keeping this information secure costs companies and governments billions every year and relies on talent, determination and supercomputers.

-“Using Canada’s fastest computer will allow Dr. Kotsireas to make important progress in the area of combinatorial designs,” said Wilfrid Laurier University’s Vice-President: Research Dr. Robert Gordon, “We are delighted to support partnerships such as SOSCIP to support his innovative work.”
+“Using Canada’s fastest computer will allow Dr. Kotsireas to make important progress in the area of combinatorial designs,” said Dr. Robert Gordon, vice president, research, Wilfrid Laurier.
+“We are delighted to support partnerships such as SOSCIP to support his innovative work.”

-His team is using the Blue Gene/Q Platform (BGQ) at SOSCIP, which is designed to handle large-scale applications that require massive parallel processing power.
-It is Canada’s fastest supercomputer, using 1,024 cores or more at a time, equivalent to the processing speed of about 200 desktop computers.
-On the BGQ, the algorithms have exhibited a 2000-fold speedup, which considerably increases the speed and efficiency of Dr. Kotsireas’ research.
-He has developed highly parallelized code, and was recently able to use all BGQ 65,536 cores in a single run.
+Through the BGQ, algorithms have exhibited a 2000-fold speedup, which considerably increases the speed and efficiency of Prof. Kotsireas’ research.
+He has developed highly parallelized code and was able to use all BGQ’s 65,536 cores in a single run.

 “You have to think of the adversary as someone with infinite resources and infinite time.”

-Indeed, he admits the security of cryptosystems has become a very active and competitive area of research.
+Indeed, he admits the security of cryptosystems has become a very active and competitive area of research, but one that has been nurtured by mentors, Prof. Dragomir Djokovic, his main collaborator, and Prof. Jennifer Seberry, the “Mother of Cryptology” in Australia.